MikkelStorgaard/thesis/tableofcontents.md

   4. (maybe describe the free list)

+Something about arrays

 Part Four: Results and the rest
 7. Evaluation
   1. An example of a finished FShark-using F# program
   2. Benchmark comparisons between FShark running native in F#, and through the FShark compiler (both CL and non-CL)
   3. Benchmark comparisons between FShark and other OpenCL implementations for F#
+  4. Judging correctness based on test suites

   4. Explain where the speed differences comes from.
 8. Limitations